eryxcoop/eryxcoop.github.io/_posts/2025-03-18-Merkle-Trees.md

 ### Example

+Consider the same list: `[d1, d2, d3, d4]`.
+To prove that `d2` belongs to the list, we only need to provide `d2` and its authentication path: `[h(d1), h( h(d3) + h(d4) )]`.
+With this information, anyone can calculate `h(d3)` using the public hash function and verify that the concatenations along the authentication path result in the public root hash.
+The only way for someone to provide an element `x` that builds up to the root hash is if that `x` is actually part of the list and located in the exact position specified by the authentication path.

 <p style="text-align: center">

 <img src="/assets/img/merkle-trees/merkle-tree-authentication.gif" alt="construction"/>

 </p>

-In the example above, to prove that `d2` belongs to the list, we only need to provide `d2` and its authentication path: `[h(d1), h( h(d3) + h(d4) )]`.
-With this information, anyone can calculate `h(d3)` using the public hash function and verify that the concatenations along the authentication path result in the public root hash.
-The only way for someone to provide an element `x` that builds up to the root hash is if that `x` is actually part of the list and located in the exact position specified by the authentication path.

 ## Main applications